 Instrument.
-A diversity awareness survey was created by the authors utilizing each of the traditional diversity-related variables measured by the United States Census Bureau including gender, age, ethnicity, marital status, educational attainment, disability status, language spoken, and socio-economic status.
-In addition, two additional variables were included: sexual orientation and religion.
-For each variable, the survey provided five different optional percentage responses, one that was the actual percentage indicated by the U.S. Census Bureau or other source used.
+The survey for measuring diversity awareness was created by the authors utilizing each of the eight traditional diversity related variables measured by the United States Census Bureau including gender, age, ethnicity, marital status, educational attainment, disability status, language spoken, and socio-economic status.
+In addition, the authors included two additional diversity related variables: sexual orientation and religion.
+Students were asked to select a percentage of the population related to each of the ten variables.
+The survey is composed of 28-scaled items scored from "a." (lower percentages of the population) to "e." (higher percentages of the population).
+For example, regarding gender, students were asked to select a percentage which they felt best estimated the percentage of the total United States population who are male.
+Percentages provided ranged from "a." for 40% to "e." for 60%.
+A copy of the instrument used can be found in the appendix.

 Sample.
-The survey was administered on a voluntary basis to over 60 undergraduate business administration students enrolled in marketing, MARK 3371 during the fall 2009 semester at the University of Texas at Brownsville.
-After a brief introduction to this diversity research project, the 5 to 10 minute survey was administered to the marketing students immediately prior to beginning a diversity-related unit.
-Seeking and utilizing student input as a basis for change is not new.
+The survey was administered to undergraduate business administration students during the Spring 2009 semester.
+The survey was administered on a voluntary basis with consent from students who enrolled in marketing, MARK 3371, offered by the School of Business at the

+University of Texas at Brownsville.
+After a brief introduction of this research project, the questionnaire was administered by the instructor and took from 5 to 10 minutes to complete.
+The survey was administered to the marketing students immediately before coverage of a related unit on diversity.
+Seeking and utilizing student input, as a basis for change is not new.
 Hansman, Jackson, Grant and Spencer surveyed graduate students to determine gender, race, equality and diversity prior to revising their curriculum to encourage understanding the reality of racial and gender issues (Hansman, et.al., 1999).
-Phillips, Settoon, and Phillips used student survey data to design new business management curricula (Phillips, et.al, 2003).
+Phillips, Settoon, and Phillips used student survey input data to design new business management curricula (Phillips, et.al, 2003).